 Critical areas of concern include any actions or inactions on the part of the student that increase the risk of, or exposure to, loss, harm, death or injury of the client or others.
 Such actions or inactions will result in the immediate removal of the student from the internship assignment, followed by a faculty review and possible dismissal from the Medical Assistant Program.
 Students being considered for dismissal will be notified in writing of such action and will have a meeting with program faculty and administration.
-The student has the right to appeal as specified in the IECC Student Complaint Policy explained in the District Catalog.
+The decision to dismiss a student from the Medical Assisting program related to a violation of the Critical Areas of Concern belongs to the Dean of Health Professions.
+If a student is dismissed from the IECC Medical Assisting Program related to a Critical Area of Concern violation, the student will not be permitted to pursue readmission with the program at any campus.
+The student has the right to appeal as specified in the IECC Student Complaint Policy.